Welcome to the NTS Trivia website I invite all amateur radio operators to join in!

 Send your radiogram responses via the NTS to:

-In the text, tell me what week you are answering for (week of April 26, for example), and your answer.
+In the header, please complete the time filed using Coordinated Universal Time (see the current UTC date/time above), and in the text, tell me what week you are answering for (week of April 26, for example), and your answer.

 Subscribe to the NTS Trivia email list